The flower, the pig, the bottle and the corpse (Rendez-vous autour de la fleur, le cochon, le flacon et le cadavre)

-The publication of the 11th Meeting of the GAAF is now available
+The proceedings of the 13th Meeting of the GAAF on cremation is now available.

 The proceedings of the 11th Meeting of the GAAF is now available!